 The program, called SoundCloud Premier, was created in 2014 but has been limited to an invite-only beta until now.
 Signing up for it SoundCloud will give you access to the Premiere Program if you meet the criteria.
 If they accept you into the premiere program then you should be able to monetize your streams going forward.

-According to an article from The Verge, artists can get a 55% net revenue share for the songs they upload.
+According to an article from Verge, artists can get a 55% net revenue share for the songs they upload.
 So if your music makes $1000 with SoundCloud, it will keep 45%, and you’ll receive the rest, which is $550.
 This is a little more generous in comparison with Spotify’s 50% net revenue.

 However, keep in mind that these are only monetized when played from these nine countries listed here: (These are limited to the US, UK, Canada, Australia, France, Germany, Ireland, the Netherlands, and New Zealand.)
 Furthermore, the actual numbers are more ambiguous than generous.

 It is important to take into consideration that the Premier payment system is based on revenue generated from advertising and subscriptions.
 The amount you make is directly tied to how much money SoundCloud generates.
-According to Techcrunch, Soundcloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.
+According to Techcrunch, SoundCloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.

-In general, it is still in the same range as Spotify.
-An expected payout can range from $0.0025 to $0.004 per stream.
+In general, you can expect a similar range as income as with Spotify.
+An expected payout, in the US, can be anywhere between $0.0025 to $0.004 per stream.
 So for every 1000 plays, you’d receive between $2.50–$4.00.

-This is only worth it if you have several thousands of streams every month.
+This is only worth it if you have several hundreds of thousands of streams every month.
 Otherwise, your income, (calculating the deduction of hosting) will be very minimal and not worth the effort.
 While you may earn $15 for, let’s say 5000 monthly streams, you have to expect the cost of hosting and the time you put into your music.